Viral processes by random walks on random regular graphs

 Secondly, the rules allow, in principle, for infections to be passed on even with infectious period $\xi=1$; there could be a chain of infections with $x$ infecting $y$, which in turn infects $z$, etc.

-A note on notation and terminology: When we refer to a `period' $[t_1, t_2]$, we mean the set of time steps $\{t_1, t_1+1, t_1+2 \ldots, t_2\}$.
-When we refer to ``time $t$'' we are referring to step $t$ on the counter - this is a discrete time process.
-The first time step is $t=1$, and $t=0$ is not a time step, but a useful convention to express the state of the system before the first time step.
+A note on notation and terminology: We write $[t_1, t_2]$ or $[t_1, t_1+1, \ldots, t_2]$ to denote the set of time steps $\{t_1, t_1+1, t_1+2 ,\ldots, t_2\}$, and we call these \emph{periods}.
+We may have infinite periods, for example, $[T, T+1, \ldots]$.
+When we refer to ``time $t$'' we are referring to step $t$ on the counter---this is a discrete-time process.
+The first time step is $t=1$, and $t=0$ is not a time step, but a useful convention to express the initial condition.